 - 1/2 cup dark chocolate chips

-- Preheat oven to 180 C and line a large baking tray (or two smaller trays) with baking paper.
+- Preheat oven to 180 C (350 F) and line a large baking tray (or two smaller trays) with baking paper.

-- Combine the oats, Natvia, cinnamon, bicarb and salt in a large mixing bowl.
+- Combine the oats, brown sugar, cinnamon, bicarb soda and salt.
 Set aside.
-In a separate small bowl, whisk the eggs together.
+In a separate larger bowl, combine the eggs, peanut butter and vanilla together.

-- Scoop out heaped tablespoons of the dough and roll firmly into balls, place on the lined baking tray, and then gently flatten them in to a cookie shape (they won't spread much while baking).
+- Scoop out heaped tablespoons of the dough, place on the lined baking tray, and then gently flatten them in to a cookie shape.
+(Wet your hands slightly if you find the dough really sticky to handle).
 Leave at least 1cm between cookies.